 Monster has a lot going for it–from the artistic direction lifted straight from the manga to some stellar voice acting (both in Japanese and English)–but what really makes this 74-episode series so wonderful are all those plot twists you’ll have absolutely no idea about until they happen!

 Check Out: Best Anime Villains Of All Time: The Ultimate List

 Hajime no Ippo is not your average boxing anime.
 It has 75 episodes, two-hour-long specials with some help from MAPPA for the last season, and plenty of content to keep you hooked: realistic fighting sequences, funny moments, and a healthy dose of romance.

 With all the content and amazing fight scenes Hajime no Ippo has to offer, it’s easy to see why this is one of Madhouse Studio’s best anime.

-Death Note is a series that can be considered to be Madhouse Studio’s crowning achievement.
-This psychological thriller follows Light as he finds the Death Note-a notebook dropped by a shinigami (death god) named Ryuk.
+Note is a series that can be considered to be Madhouse Studio’s crowning achievement.
+This psychological thriller follows Light as he finds the Note-a notebook dropped by a shinigami ( god) named Ryuk.

-He uses it to kill criminals and anyone who gets in his way until an enigmatic detective named L challenges him: either catch me or solve these problems with logic.
+He uses it to take the life of offenders and anyone who gets in his way until an enigmatic detective named L challenges him: either catch me or solve these problems with logic.
 The stakes are high–if L fails, then people will continue dying.
 But if he wins?
 Then justice prevails.

 One of the best anime ever made, With a soundtrack to match.
 Grandiose orchestras and harps fill your ears with equally grand and spiritual music in its own right as the epic battles being waged on-screen are depicted through gorgeous animation art design straight from the manga series.